-A clumping, perennial herb with rhizomes to 15 cm long, producing clumps of basal leaves.
+A clumping, perennial herb, with inflorscences up to 2 metres tall, with rhizomes to 15 cm long, producing clumps of basal leaves.

 It has a very widespread distribution, growing from Cairns in Northern Queensland, continuously around the coastal and inland regions of Australia, through NSW, Victoria, South Australia and Western Australia with the most northern records around Coral Bay, also extending into Tasmania.